 So, check out the group once you are done reading this post.

 - Plan Your Visit

 - Things to Do in NOLA

-Bourbon Street is a mere 13 blocks long and yet is known worldwide for its drinking establishments, live music venues, souvenir shops, and much more.
+Bourbon St. is a mere 13 blocks long and yet is known worldwide for its drinking establishments, live music venues, souvenir shops, and much more.

 It is so famous that more bars in the world are named after it than after any other place.

 It also has plenty of restaurants and music venues, making it a perfect place to spend an evening.
 For other suggestions, see our post, Things to Do in NOLA at Night